 TO:

-The logical equality (or case equality) operator is a legal operation if either operand is a class object handle, interface class handle or the literal null, and one of the operands is assignment compatible with the other.
+The logical equality (or case equality) operator is a legal operation if either operand is a class object handle, interface class handle, or the literal null, and one of the operands is assignment compatible with the other.
 The logical equality (or case equality) operator is a legal operation if either operand is a chandle or the literal null.
 In both cases, the operator compares the values of the class objects handles, interface class handles or chandles.

 Change sub-clause 11.4.6 as follows: